danvk/aoc2023/aoc2017/README.md

     - var numSet: u32 = 1;
     + var numSet: u32 = 0;

 Somehow I lost my part 2 solution for Day 12 which would have been helpful!
+(It was in my undo buffer, fortunately.
+I lost it when I changed to `.?`.)

+Inching towards a general BFS.
+Today's is distinct from day 12's because I'm using coordinates as hash keys, not values.